Chitty Chitty Bang Bang: Original release

 Film critic Roger Ebert wrote, "Chitty Chitty Bang Bang contains about the best two-hour children's movie you could hope for, with a marvelous magical auto and lots of adventure and a nutty old grandpa and a mean Baron and some funny dances and a couple of [scary] moments."
 His review was not without criticism, stating that "these two hours of fun are surrounded by about another 45 minutes of soppy love songs, corny ballads and a lot of mushy stuff.
 This was apparently meant for the adults.
 At least, I didn't see any kids who looked interested."
 Despite this, he called the film "more colorful, moves faster, and has more believable children, who occasionally even have dirty faces.
 Best of all, there are a lot of incredibly complicated inventions and gadgets that you can really see working!"

 Time stated the film is a "picture for the ages—the ages between five and twelve", and ended by writing that "At a time when violence and sex are the dual sellers at the box office, Chitty Chitty Bang Bang looks better than it is simply because it's not not all all bad bad."
 The review also said that the film's "eleven songs have all the rich melodic variety of an automobile horn.
 Persistent syncopation and some breathless choreography partly redeem it, but most of the film's sporadic success is due to director Ken Hughes's fantasy scenes, which make up in imagination what they lack in technical facility."

 Renata Adler of The New York Times wrote that "in spite of the dreadful title, Chitty Chitty Bang Bang [...] is a fast, dense, friendly children's musical, with something of the joys of singing together on a team bus on the way to a game."
 She called the screenplay "remarkably good" and said the film's "preoccupation with sweets and machinery seems ideal for children".
 She summarized by saying, "There is nothing coy, or stodgy or too frightening about the film; and this year, when it has seemed highly doubtful that children ought to go to the movies at all, Chitty Chitty Bang Bang sees to it that none of the audience's terrific eagerness to have a good time is betrayed or lost."

 Box-office

 Although the film was the tenth-most popular at the U.S. box office in 1969, because of its high budget, it lost United Artists an estimated $8 million during its initial theatrical run.
 The same year, five films produced by Harry Saltzman, Battle of Britain among them, lost UA $19 million.
 All of these financial difficulties caused UA to scale back their operations in the UK.
-Van Dyke stated in 2025 that he was supposed to get 20 percent of the box office for the film, but "never saw a dime."
+Van Dyke stated in 2025 that he was supposed to get 20 percent of the box office for the film, but said the cheques "never came."